 Authors: Anastasiya Moroz, Sebastian Klauziński, Szabolcs Panyi, Patryk Szczepaniak, Konrad Szczygieł (oko.press)

 Uzhgorod, the town on the border between Ukraine and the European Union.
 It is February 4th, 2018, almost 1 a.m.
-Three men are walking along the Orthodox Boulevard, on the right bank of the Uzh River: Adrian M., Tomasz Sz. and Michał P. Adrian and Tomasz are carrying cloths soaked in flammable substances.
+Two men are walking along the Orthodox Boulevard, on the right bank of the Uzh River: Adrian M. and Tomasz Sz.
+They are carrying cloths soaked in flammable substances.
 Adrian, an electrician from Krakow, is stout, his hair cut short.
 Tomasz resembles his younger friend – he is wearing military clothes, and has a long beard.
 He’s a muscleman.

 The Poles stop by the building number 5, which is the seat of the Hungarian Cultural Association in Uzhgorod (called „Hungarian house”).
 It is in the city centre, 100 meters from the Hungarian consulate, just by the footbridge over Uzh, which leads to Theatre Square, the town’s landmark.
-Two of the men set fire to the cloths and then try to do the same with the building.
-Michał P. records everything with a phone.
+One of them set fire to the cloths and then try to do the same with the building.
+Another records everything with a phone.
 Moisture and low temperature make the task difficult, the facade of the building does not want to catch fire.
 The arsonists leave.

 Adrian M. and Tomasz Sz. buy more petrol at a gas station.
 It is 4 a.m. when a CCTV camera records the return of the arsonists.
 In a video recorded by a surveillance camera of a nearby bank, one can see how they throw a bottle of petrol into the building’s window.
 They wait for the fire to appear.
 And then they leave.